maroacc/fight-detection/README.md

 ```
 ### Results

 Although many models were tested, only the 3 most interesting will be discussed.
+The parameters studied are a different size of the LSTM layer and a second fully connected dense layer.
+Apart of these cases, we try to add an additional layer completely connected to improve the summary of the characteristics.
+Different dropout values ​​have also been tested, but due to overlearning it suffered, it had to be increased to 0.5, with which the best results have been obtained.
+Finally, different batch sizes have been tested to try to explore different solutions forcing them to learn faster or slower.
 They are presented in the following table:

 | Model | # LSTM neurons | # Dense_1 neurons | # Dense_2 neurons | # Dropout | Batch size |
 |-------|----------------|-------------------|-------------------|-----------|------------|